 Department of Animal Husbandry, Dairying, and Fisheries

 - Two National Kamdhenu Breeding Centersopened in the country, one in the North and one in the South.

-- National Gokul Missionstarted for development and conservation of indigenous cattle breeds.
+- National Gokul Mission started for the development and conservation of indigenous cattle breeds.

-- Coverage under National Livestock Mission (NLM)extended to entire country.
+- Coverage under National Livestock Mission extended to the entire country.

 Agriculture Research and Education

-New schemes such as Mera Gaon Mera Garav, Mission 2050, Farmers First, and Student Ready started in 2015.
-Krishi Vigyan Kendras (KVKs) are the frontline agricultural extension center funded by the Indian Council of Agricultural Research (ICAR).
-The KVKs focus on training and education of farmers, rural youth, on field demonstration of new and improved farming techniques etc. Web-based ‘Farmers Portal’ and mobile based ‘mKisan’ SMS portal along with two mobile Apps (‘Kisan Suvidha’ & ‘Pusa Krishi’) have been launched.
+New schemes such as Mera Gaon Mera Garv, Mission 2050, Farmers First, and Student Ready started in 2015.
+Krishi Vigyan Kendras (KVKs) is the frontline agricultural extension center funded by the Indian Council of Agricultural Research (ICAR).
+The KVKs focus on training and education of farmers, rural youth, on-field demonstration of new and improved farming techniques, etc. The web-based ‘Farmers Portal’ and mobile-based ‘mKisan’ SMS portal along with two mobile Apps (‘Kisan Suvidha’ & ‘Pusa Krishi’) have been launched.
 Information is also being disseminated through the ‘Kissan Call Centre’ and ‘DD Kisan Channel’.